scattercz/debian-postfix-dovecot-mariadb-mailserver-tutorial/README.md

 Install required packages

-    sudo apt-get install mariadb-server postfix postfix-mysql dovecot-core dovecot-imapd dovecot-pop3d dovecot-lmtpd dovecot-mysql mysql-server
+    sudo apt-get install mariadb-server postfix postfix-mysql dovecot-core dovecot-imapd dovecot-pop3d dovecot-lmtpd dovecot-mysql certbot

-You will not be prompted to enter a password for the root MySQL user for recent versions of MySQL.
-This is because on Debian and Ubuntu, MySQL now uses either the `unix_socket` or `auth_socket` authorization plugin by default.
+You will not be prompted to enter a password for the root MariaDB user for recent versions of MariaDB.
+This is because on Debian and Ubuntu, MariaDB now uses either the `unix_socket` or `auth_socket` authorization plugin by default.
 This authorization scheme allows you to log in to the database’s root user as long as you are connecting from the Linux root user on localhost.

 When prompted, select Internet Site as the type of mail server the Postfix installer should configure.
 The System Mail Name should be the FQDN, in this case `mail.mydomain.com`.

+#### Install certbot and obtain a certificate

+Certbot installation is pretty easy, so obtaining a certificate should not be a big hurdle.
+First obtain a certificate for your domain.
+If you are nto running any webserver on your installation, choose `Spin up a temporary webserver` when prompted how would you like to authenticate with the ACME CA:

+    sudo certbot certonly -d mail.mydomain.com

+Next, try renewing the certificate.
+It is just the dry-run so nothing is actually renewed, but certbot will add a command to autorenew your certificates, which will handle the renewals itself later.

+    sudo certbot renew --dry-run

 #### Set up and populate the database